soulshake/fonos/README.md

 _If you intend to connect your Pi directly to your router via ethernet, you can skip this step._

-Otherwise, if you want to interact with your Pi over wifi, append the following snippet (with your own SSID and passphrase) to `/media/pi/etc/network/interfaces`:
+If you want to interact with your Pi over wifi, append the following snippet (with your own SSID and passphrase) to `/media/pi/etc/network/interfaces`:

 ```
 iface wlan0 inet dhcp